 Encounters for general medical examinations with abnormal findings

 The subcategories for encounters for general medical examinations, Z00.0- and encounter for routine child health examination, Z00.12-, provide codes for with and without abnormal findings.
 Should a general medical examination result in an abnormal finding, the code for general medical examination with abnormal findings should be assigned as the first-listed diagnosis.
 An examination with abnormal findings refers to a condition/diagnosis that is newly identified or a change in the severity of a chronic condition (such as uncontrolled hypertension, or an acute exacerbation of chronic obstructive pulmonary disease) during a routine physical examination.
 A secondary code for abnormal findings should also be coded.

 In fee-for-service medicine, physician services are paid based on the fee associated with the CPT or HCPCS code submitted on the claim form.
 The diagnosis code supports the medical necessity for the service and tells the payer why the service was performed.
 It can be the source of denial if it doesn’t show the medical necessity for the service performed.

-Diagnostic and procedural codes are connected to nearly every system and business process in health plans and provider organizations, including reimbursement and claim processes.
 For smoother claim processing and reduced denials, equal attention to diagnosis coding is important.
 MedicalBillersandCoders (MBC) systematically connects diagnosis and procedural codes ensuring timely payments from insurance carriers.
 To know more about our medical coding and billing services you contact us at firstname.lastname@example.org